Blendify/blender-manual/blender_docs/manual/interface/controls/buttons/fields.rst

    Multi-value editing.

-You can edit multiple numeric fields at once by pressing down :kbd:`LMB` on the first field, and then drag vertically over the fields you want to edit.
+You can edit multiple number fields at once by pressing down :kbd:`LMB` on the first field, and then drag vertically over the fields you want to edit.
 Finally you can either drag left or right to adjust value with mouse, or release the :kbd:`LMB` and type in a value.